What is a cashie?

 When accidents or disasters occur and you wish to claim insurance, the first thing that the insurer will assess is if there are any unregulated installations that could have caused the problem.
 If the work was performed cash in hand, there will be no invoice, receipt or proof of work.
 This makes claiming an insurance claim very difficult.
 If you have proof that the work was carried out by a licensed and insured tradesperson, you have an additional layer of protection that their workmanship guarantee and their professional insurance will likely cover the costs of repairs caused by the work they originally completed.

 If the tradesperson offering the cashie work has a personal relationship with you or your family this can come with issues.
 Working with friends and family can create problems, arguments and misunderstandings.
 To avoid these difficult situations it is important to have your work performed by an impartial professional.

 What to do if a cash job hasn’t worked out as you expected

 First thing is to ensure that the work is completed in a safe manner.
 Contact a local tradesperson that is reputable.
 Make sure you tell your professionally backed tradesperson that you have had work performed as a cash job.
 This will assist them in knowing what to look for.
-They know the shortcuts that can be taken when there is no risk of having to honor a warranty and it will help them to quickly check the shortcuts that are taken (cheap material, less than perfect parts and components, rushed finish, missing waterproofing, etc).
+They know the shortcuts that can be taken when there is no risk of having to honour a warranty and it will help them to quickly check the shortcuts that are taken (cheap material, less than perfect parts and components, rushed finish, missing waterproofing, etc).

 It might cost a little more to correct the mistakes that the previous work has left behind but, you’ll have peace of mind that the work has now been done correctly and if another problem occurs, you’re backed by a professional warranty!